-Based on the results of the phase III RESORCE trial, regorafenib has been approved by the United States Food and Drug Administration (FDA), the European Medicines Agency (EMA), and many other regulatory agencies for the treatment of patients with advanced HCC previously treated with sorafenib.
+Based on the results of the phase III RESORCE trial, regorafenib has been approved by the United States Food and Drug Administration (FDA), the European Medicines Agency (EMA), and many other regulatory agencies for the treatment of patients with advanced HCC who were previously treated with sorafenib.
 The recommended dose and schedule for regorafenib in HCC is 160 mg administered orally once daily for 21 d every 28 d.
 As mentioned above, prior sorafenib tolerance and preserved liver function (Child-Pugh class A) remain crucial to determine the eligibility status for treatment with regorafenib.

 Cabozantinib